EnsembleUI/ensemble_docs_archived/APIs/access-api-response.md

 ## Using ID to access API response

 When invoking an API, optionally you can assign it an ID.
-Using ID is required in the following scenarios:
+Use this ID when you invoke the API multiple times to access each instance.
+Here are few examples:

 ### 1. Invoking different APIs based on a condition